mkner/robo-pid/README.md

 **basic-pid**

-A Python PID controller for discretized time.
+A Basic Python PID Controller For Discrete Time Regulators

 **Basic PID** is a classic PID controller that is easy to use, works and does the job.